 MEETING ROOM POLICY

-It is the intention of Kitsap Regional Library to provide free, accessible meeting rooms which support the needs of our communities.
-Library meeting rooms are available to the public on equal terms, regardless of the beliefs or affiliations of the individuals or groups requesting their use.
-Meeting attendees must abide by the following provisions, the Standards for Patron Conduct, as well as guidelines specific to each of our nine locations.
+Kitsap Regional Library provides free, accessible meeting rooms to support the needs of our communities.
+Meeting attendees must abide by the provisions outlined below, the Standards for Patron Conduct, and the guidelines specific to each of our nine locations.

-1. All meetings must be open to the public and attendance may not be restricted based on gender, race, creed, color, religion, national origin, age, disability, marital status, or sexual orientation.
+1. Access to the meeting space may not be restricted based on gender, race, creed, color, religion, national origin, age, disability, marital status, or sexual orientation.

-3. Library staff are not responsible for the setting up or taking down of equipment.
+3. The person or group reserving the meeting space is responsible for the setting up or taking down of equipment.

-4. Use of the Library meeting room does not constitute endorsement by the Library of a program or points of view expressed.
-No advertisement or announcement implying sponsorship, co-sponsorship or approval by the Library may be used unless written permission to do so had been previously given by the Library Director or designee.
+4. Use of the Library meeting room does not constitute an endorsement by the Library of a program or points of view expressed.
+No advertisement or announcement implying sponsorship, co-sponsorship or approval by the Library may be used, including the use of Library logos or other official branding, unless written permission to do so has previously been given by the Library Director or designee.

-5. The Library does not assume liability for injuries or damage to personal property that occur as a result of meeting room usage by outside parties.
+5. The Library does not assume liability for injuries or damage to personal property that occur as a result of meeting room usage.

-6. The applicant for the room is responsible for any damage to the facility, property, or equipment and for the cleanliness of the facility at the close of the meeting.
+6. The applicant for the room is responsible for any damage to the facility, property and/or equipment and the cleanliness of the facility at the close of the meeting.

-7. With the exception of the Manchester and Bainbridge Island location meeting rooms, which are owned and operated by outside parties, meetings planned by a business or individual to promote, advertise, or lead to the sale of a product or service are not permitted.
-Further, paid services may not be provided as part of the meeting room use, nor may admittance fees be charged for attendance.
-Fundraising activities of Kitsap Regional Library, recognized Friends of the Library groups, the Kitsap Regional Library Foundation or for the sale of materials related to a program sponsored by the Library, Friends, or Foundation are permitted.
+7. With the exception of the Manchester and Bainbridge Island Branch meeting rooms, which are owned and operated by outside parties, meetings planned by a business or individual to promote, advertise, raise funds, and/or lead to the sale of a product or service will not be permitted.
+Exceptions include fundraising activities of Kitsap Regional Library, recognized Friends of the Library groups, and the Kitsap Regional Library Foundation.